Qovery-Templates/strapi/README.md

         }
       ```

+4. Open a terminal with path set to strapi-app folder
+5. Run one of the following command:

+      ```bash
+      yarn add mysql
+      ```

+      or

+      ```bash
+      npm i mysql
+      ```
-4. Push the changes on your remote branch
+6. Push the changes on your remote branch
-5. Wait for Qovery to deploy your app 8)
+7. Wait for Qovery to deploy your app 8)